blorbb/leptos-mview/README.md

 [Slots](https://docs.rs/leptos/latest/leptos/attr.slot.html) ([another example](https://github.com/leptos-rs/leptos/blob/main/examples/slots/src/lib.rs)) are supported by prefixing the struct with `slot:` inside the parent's children.

+The name of the parameter in the component function must be the same as the slot's name, in snake case.

 Using the slots defined by the [`SlotIf` example linked](https://github.com/leptos-rs/leptos/blob/main/examples/slots/src/lib.rs):
 ```rust
 use leptos::*;